marine weather discussion for N Atlantic Ocean NWS ocean prediction center Washington DC 345 am EDT Sat Oct 21 2017

 .Forecast discussion...Major features/winds/seas/significant .Weather for the North Atlantic ocean W of 50w from 30n to 50n.

-Summary...the 12z NCEP surface analysis shows a 1012 mb low centered about 300 nm E of the nt1 area, with an associated cold front extending se from the low and across the outer zones of the southern nt2 waters.
-The analysis also shows a high pressure ridge building se into the offshore waters N and W of the cold front.
-Latest available ascat hi-res and ascat passes from a few hours ago indicate 15 to 20 kt winds in NE flow over the southern nt2 waters, with 5 to 15 kt winds elsewhere in the offshore waters.
+Current conditions...the 00z NCEP surface analysis shows a cold front extending SW into the far NE part of the nt2 waters, with a weak low pres trough extending SW into the Gulf of Maine.
+Otherwise, the surface analysis shows a high pres ridge over the remaining nt2 waters.
+Latest available ascat hi-res and ascat passes from a few hours ago show 15 to 20 kt winds over the Georges Bank and NE nt2 waters, and 10 to 15 kt winds elsewhere in the offshore waters.

 .Extratropical storm surge guidance...N/A.

 .Nt1 New England waters... .anz805...Georges Bank west of 68w... gale possible Wednesday night. .Anz900...Georges Bank east of 68w... gale possible Wednesday night.

 .Nt2 mid-Atlantic waters... .anz920...Baltimore Canyon to the great South Channel... gale possible Wednesday into Wednesday night. .Anz905...The great South Channel to the Hague line... gale possible Wednesday night. .Anz910...East of the great South Channel and south of 39n... gale possible Wednesday into Wednesday night. .Anz925...Outer waters from Baltimore Canyon to Hatteras Canyon... gale possible Wednesday into Wednesday night.